alyhussein1/c2/README.md

 ![Logo](http://c2gps.com/wp-content/uploads/2016/06/c2-675px.png)

+## Getting started:

-This repository contains the README.md file for the group c2 and the logo of the component
+This repository contains the README.md file for the group c2 and the logo of our group

 ### Authors: